Posterior Meta-Replay for Continual Learning: Methods

 \section{Methods}

-In this section we briefly describe our framework (Fig. \ref{fig:framework}) as well as the algorithms used for training.
-We start by introducing task-conditioned hypernetworks as a way to provide task-specific solutions in a deterministic setting.
-We then describe how this approach can be extended to a probabilistic setting using variational inference (VI, cf. SM \ref{sm:sec:vi}).
-We consider both simple, explicit posterior approximations, and complex ones parametrized by an auxiliary network.
-Then, we explain how predictive uncertainty, that naturally arises from a probabilistic view of learning, can be used to infer task identity for both PR-CL methods, and PF-CL methods that use a multi-head output.
-Finally, we outline how coresets can be used in our framework to improve task inference.
+In this section we describe our \textit{posterior meta-replay} framework (Fig. \ref{fig:framework}).
+We start by introducing task-conditioned hypernetworks as a tool to continually learn parameters of task-specific posteriors, each of which is learned using variational inference (SM \ref{sm:sec:vi}).
+We then explain how the framework can be instantiated for both simple, explicit posterior approximations, and complex ones parametrized by an auxiliary network, and describe how forgetting can be mitigated through the use of a meta-regularizer.
+We next explain how predictive uncertainty, naturally arising from a probabilistic view of learning, can be used to infer task identity for both \textbf{PosteriorReplay} methods, and \textbf{PriorFocused} methods that use a multihead output.
+Finally, we outline ways to boost task inference.

-\paragraph{Task-conditioned hypernetworks.} Hypernetworks are neural networks that generate the weights $\mathbf{w}$ of a main network \textbf{M}, which processes inputs as $\hat{\mathbf{y}} = f_\text{M}(\mathbf{x}, \mathbf{w})$ \cite{schmidhuber:fast:weight:memories, ha:hypernetworks}.
-In the context of CL, hypernetworks have been used as meta-models that generate task-specific weight configurations for a target network according to $\mathbf{w}^{(t)} = f_{\text{TC}}(\mathbf{e}^{(t)}, \bm{\psi})$ (\citet{oswald:hypercl}, \textbf{PR-Dirac}).
-Providing task embeddings $\mathbf{e}^{(t)}$ as inputs renders the computation of this hypernetwork (\textbf{TC}) task-conditional.
-The embeddings as well as the parameters $\bm{\psi}$ of the hypernetwork are learned continually, and a \textit{meta-replay} regularizer ensures that the output of the hypernetwork for previously learned tasks does not change, preventing forgetting at the meta level.
-When learning task $t$ the loss thus becomes: